-The Delaware River Joint Toll Bridge Commission’s transportation network handled 138.7 million vehicular crossings in 2019, including long-distance commercial shippers, job commuters and recreational travelers.
+The Delaware River Joint Toll Bridge Commission’s transportation network facilitated 131.9 million vehicular crossings in 2025.
+The traffic included long-distance commercial shippers, job commuters and recreational travelers.
 The Commission has strong financial metrics and bond ratings of grade A or above.

 The Commission is one of the country’s oldest toll agencies.
-It now operates eight toll bridges, three of which carry U.S. Interstate Highway System traffic.
-Bond rating agencies have praised the Commission for having high debt-service coverage ratios, good asset condition, strong traffic performance, competitive toll rates, and high liquidity.
-The Commission’s healthy financial outlook has resulted in bond rating upgrades and long-term cost savings on outstanding debt obligations in recent years.
+Three of its eight toll bridges carry U.S. Interstate Highway System traffic.
+Bond rating agencies cite the Commission’s high debt-service coverage ratios, good asset conditions, strong traffic performance, competitive toll rates, and high liquidity.
+The Commission maintains a healthy financial outlook, achieving ratings upgrades and savings on outstanding debt obligations over the past decade.

 On February 24, 2025, the Commission completed an RFQ procurement process and affirmed pools of qualified firms to assist in possible bond transactions.
 The respective pools are as follows: